We may earn money or products from the companies mentioned in this post.

 If you are parking at Mickey and Friends parking structure you will most likely take the tram to and from the park.
 (Unless you are like us and choose to walk rather than waiting for the tram.)
 If you are taking a stroller, I have some tips you might like to know.

 As of October 7, 2019, you will need to fold your stroller up to ride in the tram.
 This totally sucks.
 Not gonna lie.
-Especially for those of us wrangling multiple kids, and also bringing a cooler of food, a diaper bag and more.
+Especially for those of us wrangling multiple kids, and also bringing food into Disneyland, a diaper bag and more.
 So luckily, there is an option that does not involve folding the stroller.

 If you wish to avoid folding your stroller when using the Pixar Pals or Mickey and Friends Parking Structure Disneyland Parking options, you can utilize the pedestrian walkway that is located on the 2nd floor of the Pixar Pals structure.
 This will take you to the Downtown Disney security entrance.